razalamb1/electives_slackbot/README.md

 ![alt text](https://user-images.githubusercontent.com/87722995/145469450-7b21b655-6284-4af3-8b7d-8d8543003e26.jpg)

-The flowchart below displays the full project design.
+The flowchart above displays the full project design.
 A user utilizes one of two slash commands (elective or feedback) and the SlackBot sends the request to AWS AppRunner, which is set to deploy on push to this GitHub (hosted on an EC2 instance).
 AppRunner can then interact with the Dynamo DataBase.
 If the slash command “/elective” is called, the database is searched for relevant feedback on that specific elective, while if the slash command “/feedback” is called, AppRunner adds the student’s feedback to the DataBase as a new entry.
+This project still has a few limitations that we hope to address with future work.
+For example, right now students must exactly specify the correct class name to access feedback.
+Future integration will focus on Slack “workflows” for users to have a more interactive and less error prone experience.

 This project still has a few limitations that we hope to address with future work.
 For example, right now students must exactly specify the correct class name to access feedback.
 Future integration will focus on Slack “workflows” for users to have a more interactive and less error prone experience.

 ___        ______     ____ _                 _  ___
         / \ \      / / ___|   / ___| | ___  _   _  __| |/ _ \